Refunds, Exchanges, Returns, and Warranties

 A judge ultimately decides how the Act should be applied in each case.
 As a consumer, you have two options:

-- Take the distributor to court (typically small claims court for matters up to $20,000).
+- Take the seller to court (typically small claims court for matters up to $20,000).

 Making a complaint